Grasser Racing Team: Customer Lamborghini entrant

 The Grasser Racing Team also entered the first three races of the Blancpain Endurance Series.
 Owner/driver Gottfried Grasser was joined by Proczyk and Tweraser.
 At the season opener at Monza, the team encountered vibrations caused by a damaged splitter.
 Due to lengthy vibrations the team chose to retire the car.
 Finally, the team entered two cars in the Red Bull Ring round of the 2013 ADAC GT Masters.
 Former F3000 driver Bernhard Auinger made a short comeback into motorsports.
 Auinger started the car shared with teamowner Grasser.
 Auinger made contact with a Porsche in the Rauch bend.
 The duo finished third in the gentleman driver standings.
 The second car with Proczyk and Twerasser did not finish.

 In 2014 the team focused on the Blancpain Sprint Series with a strong line-up.
 Car 27 was rotated between Enge, Sascha Halek, Stefan Landmann and Tomas Pivoda.
 Car 28 was raced by Proczyk joined by Jeroen Bleekemolen.
 Bleekemolen scored the team's first pole position at Nogaro.
 Bleekemolen, with less experience at Nogaro then his competition, lost the lead of the first race at the start in very wet conditions.
 After the driver change Proczyk made contact with Audi driver Enzo Ide which ended with Proczyk in the gravel trap.
 The Bleekemolen/Proczyk duo was dominating in the second round winning both the first and second races.
 Bleekemolen put the Lamborghini on pole at his home race at Circuit Zandvoort.
 The Dutch driver won the first race in wet conditions, finishing fifth in the second race.
 The successful duo won a fourth race at Portimao.
 Bleekemolen defended a strong start to lead from start to finish.
 Proczyk and Bleekemolen finished third in the drivers championship.
 In the second car, Sascha Halek and Stefan Landmann finished second in the Pro-Am Trophy.

 From 2015 on the Grasser Racing Team entered the new Lamborghini Huracán GT3 with factory backing.
 The team straight away took a memorable home victory for Lamborghini at Monza in the Blancpain Endurance Series.
 Over the following years the team would rack up several wins in the Blancpain endurance and sprint cups.
 In 2017 the Grasser Racing Team won the Overall Drivers' titles in both the Blancpain GT Series and Blancpain GT Series Endurance Cup as well as the Teams' championship in the Blancpain GT Series.

 On the 28th of January 2018 GRT won the 24 Hours of Daytona in the GTD class, the opening race of the 2018 WeatherTech SportsCar Championship, with drivers Mirko Bortolotti, Rik Breukers, Rolf Ineichen and Franck Perera, a feat they repeated one year later by winning the 2019 24 Hours of Daytona.
 Less than two months later they won the 2019 12 Hours of Sebring, again in the GTD Class.
 From 2020 on the team decided to shift its focus on the ADAC GT Masters and the WeatherTech SportsCar Championship.

 Current series results

 Deutsche Tourenwagen Masters

+† Engelhart drove for Toksport WRT until round 4.